59 Low Growing Perennial Plants For Garden Edges and Borders

 This shade groundcover has stunning purple foliage as well as pink to-creamy white flowers.

-Huecherella’s roots are sensitive to moisture, so ensure you plant them in an area away from standing water.
-It prefers full shade, although some sun is okay if it’s in a cool climate.
-Huecherella grows best in USDA Zones 4-9.
+Huecherella’s roots are sensitive to too much moisture, so ensure you plant them in an area away from standing water.
+On the other hand, it appreciates consistently moist soil.
+Give yours partial to full shade.
+Huecherella grows best in zones 4-11.

 Hostas